 The CDC warns families to take precautions.

-Six young men, age 10 to 22, died last year after swimming in lakes or pools infested with a brain-eating amoeba, the CDC reports.
+Six young men, age 10 to 22, also died last year after swimming in lakes or pools infested with a brain-eating amoeba, the CDC reports.

 May/June 2007: Angel Arroyo Vasquez, age 14, of Orlando, Fla., was swimming in an apartment swimming pool.